GeekMasher/presentations/presentations/2024-12-SCAKonarr/slides.md

 ---
 <!-- _class: lead -->
-# ❓ So was a vulnerable to Log4Shell?
+# ❓ So was I vulnerable to Log4Shell?

 ---

-# 🧯 So was a vulnerable to Log4Shell?

-Sadly, I was...
+# 🧯 Sadly, I was...

 - Minecraft Server
 - ELK Stack